ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/analyse.md

 ---

 # Analysing
 During this phase the collected data, both the re-used data and the data created for this project, is explored.
-Things to consider is where to do the analysis, who is going to do it, and how the steps of the analysis is going to be documented.
+Things to consider is where to do the analysis, how to [transfer the data](/topics/data-transfer), who is going to do the analysis, and how the steps of the analysis is going to be documented.
 If working with sensitive data, there might be a need for extra security measures as well as ensuring that all necessary agreements are in place.

 Facilities which offer data analysis services:
 * [NBIS support](https://nbis.se/support) (National Bioinformatics Infrastructure Sweden) offers bioinformatic support in various forms for a wide range of areas including NGS, proteomics, metabolomics and biostatistics.